ElliotGarbus/KivyScrollProject/README.md

-Updated implementation for ScrollView with nesting support.
+Updated implementation for ScrollView with full nesting support.
+Supports nesting to arbitrary levels.

-This is a WIP I want to enable ScrollView to support arbitrary levels of nesting.

 The on_scroll_events (on_scroll_start, on_scroll_move, and on_stroll_stop) have been updated.
 They now work as expected, firing when the movement starts, continues and stops.